What is Access to Higher Education?

 Where can I do an Access to Higher Education Diploma?

 The ACHE isn’t necessarily run at your normal college or school, there have to be approved vendors of such a qualification.
+You can find a list of accredited providers, using the Access to Higher Education website.

-You can find a list of accredited providers, using the Access to Higher Education website and check out where you can study your course, whether you're doing an Access to HE Diploma Humanities, Access to HE Diploma distance learning, Access to HE Diploma Nursing or an Access to HE Diploma in Computing.
+The website also has other information.
+You can check out where you can study your course as the place you can study may differ dependent on the course you’re looking for.
+Some examples include Access to HE Diploma Humanities, Access to HE Diploma distance learning, Access to HE Diploma Nursing or an Access to HE Diploma in Computing.

 What is Combined Studies Access to Higher Education?